folkengine/bit_twerking/README.md

 Fun with Bitwise Operations

-Based upon Sean Eron Anderson's [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html)
+Based upon Sean Eron Anderson's [Bit Twiddling Hacks](https://graphics.stanford.edu/~seander/bithacks.html).
+This is code that I'm just grabbing and playing with in order to help understand things.

 Running
 -------